LogoOsome

 Check your eligibility and follow the appropriate steps if you want to rent the property out to short-term or long-term tenants.
 Remember that the market changes constantly, and your returns can fluctuate.
 That being said, Singapore has stayed resilient in recent times.

 We don’t think robots will be able to cut a dog’s hair for at least a few years.
 Or a human’s, come to think of it.
-If you’re a qualified pet groomer or hairdresser, why not offer your time and services as a side hustle?
+If you’re a qualified pet groomer or hairdresser, why not offer your time and services?
 You can offer house calls whenever suits your clients— and the list of possible services goes on.
-Home cleaning could be an easy way to earn extra money and quickly get you a growing client list.
+Home cleaning could be an easy way to earn extra income and quickly get you a growing client list.
 Exercise is another struggle that robots will never be able to empathise with, so why not get the qualifications you need to become a personal trainer and get your workout in while training a group of others too?

 Survival Builder shares primitive survival skills and has gained a following of 10.5 million from doing so.